 Keep Those Cards and Letters Coming

-In September, 2012, I became a regular conservative voice on the PennLive/Patriot-News Opinion page.
-If readers’ validations are writers’ rewards, in two years, I’ve become wealthy indeed.
+If readers’ validations are writers’ rewards, in years of publishing columns, I’ve become wealthy indeed.

-Positive feedback is gratifying, but so can be emails from civil critics, one of whom wrote, reluctantly, "Not bad… I (almost) agreed with some of that one."
+Positive feedback is gratifying.
+So is feedback from certain civil critics, one of whom wrote, reluctantly, “Not bad… I (almost) agreed with some of that one.”

-But angry emails, largely incoherent, sometimes vulgar, even vicious personal attacks unsubstantiated by honest readings of the material, often underscore the points and unwittingly validate the content of columns critics dislike.
+But angry, largely incoherent, sometimes vulgar, even vicious personal email attacks unsubstantiated by honest readings of the material, often underscore the points and unwittingly validate the content of columns critics dislike.

 I’ve written that the American left has debased public discourse by substituting insults for argument, that “…one cannot question liberal orthodoxy in America today without consequences,” and concluded: “Though they are never at a loss for words, the American left is effectively out of arguments.
 The manner in which they respond to simple disagreement is the proof of it.”